smarusik/zingle_api_android/README.md

 ```java
 static void addConversation(String serviceId, String contactId, String contactChannelValue);
 ```
 Registers a new conversation in zingle_android_sdk.
 If succeed, system begins to receive all messages for ZingleContact with specified ID and it's possible to open UI for this conversation with showConversation().
+Can be called as many times as needed to register all conversations.

 ```java
 static void addConversation(String serviceId, String contactId, String contactChannelValue, ConversationAdderBase ca)